RealAiCoderz/ModSec/README.md

   Level_11&12 : .py file for Streamlit interactive dashboard visualization.

   Level_8&9 : Folder containing 'customers, products, regions & sales' .csv files to be stored in database.
-  And the .py files in MVC design pattern to connect to, populatte and make queries in the MySQL database.
+  And the .py files in MVC design pattern to connect to, populate and make queries in the MySQL database.